Julianvalzacchi/All-in-One-Honeypot-in-AWS-Free-Tier/README.md

 The honeypot is currently inactive; it was deployed for research only.
 I observed path traversal, LFI, and brute-force attacks, and captured the commands attackers ran after gaining apparent access.

+All the API Keys and passwords where in a file called secret.txt but it's not here.

 Many of the services are disabled by default to avoid overloading the CPU.
 MySQL consumes a large amount of memory but is responsible for storing all the data, so it comes enabled by default and must remain active.

 1. Start Nginx with HoneypotWeb